Jump to product information

 Cover: Panel of the Relic − Panels of São Vicente de Fora, Portugal, 15th century, attributed to Nuno Gonçalves.
 Source: Wikimedia Commons

-Co-edition: CITCEM – Transdisciplinary Research Center Culture, Space and Memory; Museum of São Roque / Santa Casa da Misericórdia de Lisboa within the scope of the project reliquiarum
+Co-publishing: CITCEM – Transdisciplinary Research Center Culture, Space, and Memory; Museum of São Roque / Santa Casa da Misericórdia de Lisboa within the scope of the reliquiarum project

 Year of Publication: Porto, December 2022